Discrepancies of the definitions and conventions below will may be work, but are not supported!

 ip command is required for bridged networking

 bash , other shells may work too)

 As the last two should be trivial, the iptools package is the only real dependency (especially at *BSD).

 Each virtual machine MUST have a unique identifier.
-The term <name> (include the angle brackets) will be used as synonym of the unique identifier.
-It MUST NOT contain a dot or minus sign.
+The term <name> (with angle brackets) will be used as synonym of the unique identifier.
 The <name> is used to define which files belongs to one dedicated virtual machine.
+The <name> MUST